gluckzhang/chaos-ns-3/README.md

 To run the program for chaos engineering type ./waf --run scratch/(any controller file listed above)  in the ns-3-dev folder.
 For example ./waf --run scratch/firstcontroller <br />.

 If it is those files in LDFI and random application branch for extrapolation of unknown system.
-You must have these files <br />
+You must create a directory called  ExtrapolatedSystems in ns-3-dev folder for storing the step by step builds of the solution system and also you must have these files below <br />

 caseNetFlixcontrollerver2dot1random.cc    caseNetflixchaosver2dot1.cc   Xpolatechaoscontroller.cc  Xpolator.cc